 Poorly constructed guardrails can be hazards

 Yet another issue making guardrails dangerous stems from their materials.
 Wooden and metal guardrails can both potentially be too flimsy to serve their purpose.
 Ideally, a guardrail will prevent an accident by making sure a car doesn’t go over a lane.
-The best designed will halt the movement of vehicles when they are struck, but be elastic enough not to damage the vehicle or passengers.
+The best design will halt the movement of vehicles when they are struck, but be elastic enough not to damage the vehicle or passengers.

 But weak materials like wood and metal may simply buckle under the impact of a vehicle.
 They may also break and become highway debris, which potentially makes road conditions unsafe.

 Another factor can be the placement of guardrails.
-Concrete guardrails will damage any vehicle that hits them, and can cause significant injuries and death to motorists.
+Concrete guardrails will damage any vehicle that hits them and can cause significant injuries and death to motorists.
 The placement should make it difficult to hit them.
 Roadway design must be sufficient to ensure that they can’t easily cause harm.

 Need an auto accident lawyer in southern California?

 Dangerous guardrails can cause serious auto accidents.
-If you or a loved one has been involved in an vehicle accident where a guardrail caused injury or death, talk to us today.
+If you or a loved one has been involved in a vehicle accident where a guardrail caused injury or death, talk to us today.
 The Salamati Law Firm has an excellent record of obtaining justice for clients in auto accidents and other vehicle injuries throughout the Los Angeles region.

 Additional “guardrail dangers” resources:

 - Bartley, Lisa and Dave Kunz.
 “Eyewitness News Investigates: Dangerous Guardrails?”
 KABC.
 September 30, 2014. http://abc7.com/news/eyewitness-news-investigates-dangerous-guardrails/330110/